IBM/example-health-apis/README.md

   |   ALLERGIES   |                                              List of any allergies a patient has and when they were diagnosed                                              |
   | OBSERVATIONS  | Log of patient measurements (such as height and weight), lab results (like cholesterol and blood sugar) and questionnaire answers (such as smoking status) |

-- Seven (7) of the tables are used in the Web Interface:
+- Seven (7) of the tables are used in the Web Interface / REST API Calls:

   - PATIENT
   - USER
   - MEDICATION
   - PRESCRIPTION
   - APPOINTMENTS
   - ALLERGIES
   - OBSERVATIONS

 - Create the tables for the functions that will be implemented in the Healthcare system.